nickbrazilian/nicolasbianconi.com/content/posts/monero_contract_system.md

 # What is the Monero Contract System?

-This is the idea a web application written in rust making possible for anyone hosting their own escrow service website.
+This is the idea of a web application written in rust making possible for anyone hosting their own escrow service website.

+It is intended to use no javascript and to improve people freedom.

 It is written in rust **actix** but i am open to build in any other rust framework, even other language.